 Did you know that it is possible to gain work experience prior to graduating university through co-op, internship and job shadowing opportunities?

 Try out different roles through paid work opportunities that can last anywhere from 4 to 16 months.
 Co-op can be mandatory or optional depending on what university you attend, but they are definitely worthwhile to gain valuable work experience.
-Examples of co-op programs include Waterloo University’s mandatory engineering co-op program aka the largest co-op program on the planet, optional summer and year-long co-ops like those offered at Western University, Faculty of Engineering, 4 to 16 month optional co-ops at Ontario Tech University, or the co-operative internships made available by Ryerson Faculty of Engineering.
+Examples of co-op programs include Waterloo University’s mandatory engineering co-op program aka the largest co-op program on the planet, optional summer and year-long co-ops like those offered at Western University, Faculty of Engineering, 4 to 16 month optional co-ops at Ontario Tech University, or the co-operative internships made available by Toronto Metropolitan University.

 Gaining work experience through an internship will give you a competitive advantage when you graduate.
 Ranging from 12-16 month placements you will be able to work on advanced engineering projects from start to finish and get a real taste of what being an engineer means.
 Average salary ranges start at $45,000/yr so this is well worth a look.